Identity Theft Protection

-Take advantage of the federal Fair Credit Reporting Act that requires each of the three nationwide credit bureaus to provide you with a free report once a year.
-Check your three reports for debts that are not yours, accounts you did not open, and other erroneous information.
-Get your free reports at.
+Take advantage of the federal Fair Credit Reporting Act that requires each of the three nationwide credit bureaus to provide you with a free report once a year, upon your request.

 The(FTC) offers detailed guidance on the steps to take to correct errors on your credit report.

 Stay Safe On and Offline